What is a Discord bots?

 Now we will explain the following sections that will appear, and you can understand exactly what you are doing.

-- 1) The photo of your bot: This is automatically filled in with the picture we previously put for the bot, but if you decide to change it in the future for one reason or another, here you have it.
+- 1) The photo of your bot is advanced auto moderation filled in with the picture we previously put for the bot, but if you decide to change it in the future for one reason or another, here you have it.

-- It is to tell the owner of the server that when adding it, the system will automatically add a “special” role for your bot where the capabilities that your bot needs to function correctly will be included.
+- It is to tell the server owner that when adding it, the system will auto moderation add a “special” role for your bot where the capabilities that your bot needs to function correctly will be included.

 I Give You Some Examples About Discord Bots Permits Section:

-- – If your bot is going to have a function or capacity that requires it to connect to a voice channel (such as to play music), you must check the options “Connect,” “Talk” and “Use voice activity” for your bot CONNECT to the voice channel, you can TRANSMIT the sound and LET the others know that you are doing it.
+- – If your bot is going to have a function or capacity that requires it to connect to a voice channel (such as to play music), you must check the options “Connect,” “Talk,” and “Use voice activity” for your bot CONNECT to the voice chat channels, you can TRANSMIT the sound and LET the others know that you are doing it.

-- – If your bot is going to have a function that will add reactions to user messages, you should check the option “Add reactions.”
+- – If your bot will have a function that will add reactions to bot user texts, you should check the options

 - – If your discord bots are going to have the ability to kicker / ban people when they do something they should not do, you may have to check the box “Eject Members” (to kicker) and “Ban Members” (to ban).